Orpheum Theatre (Sioux City, Iowa): Restoration

 According to Ray Shepardson, a nationally known theatre restoration specialist, because of the work of filmmaker George Lindblade, the project may be the most extensively documented major theatre restoration in the United States.
 Lindblade's documentary "Puttin' on the Glitz" is the latest in a long list of award-winning projects.

-Over the decades, the theater suffered numerous insensitive remodels but has recently returned spectacularly to life thanks to a dedicated team of restoration expert and craftspeople.
+Over the decades, the theater suffered numerous insensitive remodels but has recently been restored.
 In 1982, the theater was "twinned" or cut into two small movie houses, and a wall of sheet rock was placed down the center aisle.
 These movie theaters operated until 1992 when for the first time in 65 years, the Orpheum went dark.

 The reconstruction, overseen by Ray Shepardson, was started in 1999 with the expertise of architect Ed Storm, AIA from FEH DESIGN in Sioux City at a cost of nearly $12 million.
 During the renovation 3 of the original crystal chandeliers were found intact above the drop-ceiling.
 Their single toughest problem was reconstructing the balcony and loge boxes.
 It took four months and 40,000 pounds of steel to complete the reconstruction.
 When the theater reopened in the fall of 2001, reporter Robert Morast wrote in the Sioux Falls Argus Leader: "Basically, the Orpheum feels like an upper-class theater ripped out of an old black-and-white movie and given a Technicolor treatment.
 The ambiance alone is worth the price of admission."

 The Orpheum Theater was publicly reopened on 15 September 2001.
 Recent performances have been given by Bill Cosby, Sheryl Crow, B.B.
 King, Bob Dylan, Olivia Newton-John, Wynton Marsalis and David Copperfield.
 The building was listed on the National Register of Historic Places in 2000.